2018 Oregon State Beavers baseball team: College World Series

 On June 20, 2018, Oregon State defeated the North Carolina Tarheels in an elimination game by a score of 11–6.
 The Beavers jumped out to an early 3–0 lead, before the Tarheels tied the game in the bottom of a 3rd with the assist of a controversial fair ball call.
 The hit drove in 2 runs and was deemed non-reviewable.
-Oregon State trailed 6–3 in the top of the 8th with 1 out, before Adley Rutchman crushed a base hit double to center field, driving in 3 runs to tie the game 6–6.
+Oregon State trailed 6–3 in the top of the 8th with 1 out, before Adley Rutschman crushed a base hit double to center field, driving in 3 runs to tie the game 6–6.
 The Beavers continued to pile on runs into the 8th inning, while shutting the Tarheels out for the remainder of the game.